Hema-Sri-Ch/compilers_project/phase2/Readme.md

 		lex lexer.l
   		gcc lex.yy.c y.tab.c -w

---> write your testcase in 'inp' file
+--> write your input in 'input.txt' file

 --> test it with command

 		./a.out

---> This will automatically read from the file 'inp'
+--> To simplify all the execution steps, the commands are written in a bash file 'run.sh'.
+Executing this file will automatically performs above steps.
+Here is the execution command
+		bash run.sh